What is AdBlue™?

 It is crucial that only pumps specifically designed for the dispensing of DEF/AdBlue™ are used with the fluid, and users do not presume that they can use the same pump that they use to transfer the diesel.
 This is because of the importance that AdBlue™ is kept free of any contamination as the purity of the solution needs to be maintained in order for the SCR system to work correctly.
 Additionally, if the deionised water content evaporates due to air entering the system, AdBlue™ can cause crystallisation on the AdBlue™ pump’s components leading to uneven wear and also damage to the ceramic head on the SCR system.

 There are a large range of alternative AdBlue™ pumps to select from, and like with a fuel transfer pump there are certain features that they differ on.
 Depending upon your requirement there are both complete AdBlue™ dispensing kits that come complete with nozzle, hose and flow meter and also individual replacement AdBlue™ pumps.
-Both of these are available as mains powered, electric pumps for applications where dispensing is at a fixed point, and as battery powered, low voltage AdBlue™ pumps when mains supply is not available.
+Both of these are available as mains powered, electric AdBlue pumps for applications where dispensing is at a fixed point, and as battery powered, 24v and 12v AdBlue™ pumps when mains supply is not available.

 The AdBlue™ pump range can also be categorised into those suitable for particular usages.
 When AdBlue™ is used in small quantities dispensing may occur from a drum, for which there are pumps and kits specifically designed that come with a drum connector and suction pipe.
 These are often manual AdBlue hand pumps, although there are powered pumps available.
 Medium usage of AdBlue™, which is currently most popular, usually sees AdBlue™ being stored in an IBC.
 For this application there are plated AdBlue™ IBC pump kits in the market that come with an SEC fitting for IBC connection.